 Asbestos is a family of naturally occurring silicates whose heat-resistant and structural properties made it useful for inclusion in construction and shipbuilding materials, automobile brakes, and some textiles.
 Chrysotile (a serpentine fiber), crocidolite, and amosite (amphibole, or straight fibers) are the 3 main types of asbestos that cause disease.

 Discrete plaques, which occur in up to 60% of workers exposed to asbestos, typically affect the parietal pleura between the 5th and 9th ribs bilaterally and adjacent to the diaphragm.
+The apices and costophrenic angles tend to be spared.
 Plaque calcification is common and can lead to misdiagnosis of severe pulmonary disease when radiographically superimposed on lung fields.
 CT can distinguish pleural from parenchymal disease in this setting.
 Fat stripes may be mistaken for pleural plaques on chest x-ray.
 CT can distinguish pleural disease from fat.

 Diffuse thickening affects visceral as well as parietal pleurae.
 It may be an extension of pulmonary fibrosis from parenchyma to the pleurae or a nonspecific reaction to pleural effusion.
 With or without calcification, pleural thickening can cause a restrictive defect.